edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 #### Prerequisites  {/*prerequisites-origin-storage*/}

-must be enabled for the name selected in the SHORTNAME.
+Origin Storage must be enabled for the name selected in the SHORTNAME.

 #### Configuring the Location  {/*configuring-the-location-origin-storage*/}